info-201a-sp22/exercises/chapter-02-exercises/exercise-1/README.md

 -  Navigate into the "quick-exercise" folder you just created

--  Using the text editor of your choice (e.g., Atom, TextEdit, ), create a new (empty) file called "constitution.txt" inside the "quick-exercise" folder that you made
+-  Using the text editor of your choice (e.g., Atom, TextEdit, Notepad), create a new (empty) file called "constitution.txt" inside the "quick-exercise" folder that you made

 -  List the contents of the folder to verify the new file is there